Bassins: Education

 In Bassins about 286 or (34.4%) of the population have completed non-mandatory upper secondary education, and 179 or (21.5%) have completed additional higher education (either university or a Fachhochschule).
 Of the 179 who completed tertiary schooling, 50.3% were Swiss men, 29.1% were Swiss women, 13.4% were non-Swiss men and 7.3% were non-Swiss women.

 In the 2009/2010 school year there were a total of 205 students in the Bassins school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 1,249 children of which 563 children (45.1%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 125 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 77 students in those schools.
 There were also 3 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 5 students in Bassins who came from another municipality, while 100 residents attended schools outside the municipality.

 Sights

 The Toblerone line : a walking trail showing World War II fortifications and defences.

 The Bassins swimming pool : an indoor swimming pool open all year round.

 The Distillerie de Bassins : a distillery of aromatic and medicinal plants (visits organised in July).

 Transport

-The NStCM railway stop 'Bassins' is located some distance from the village centre.
+The Nyon–St-Cergue–Morez Railway (NStCM) stop Bassins is located some distance from the village centre.
 However, a PostBus Switzerland bus service (line no. 825) connects the railway stop to the village.
 Additionally, there is also the PostBus Switzerland line no. 820, which connects Nyon to St. George and runs through Bassins.